simolus3/sqlite3.dart/sqlite3/README.md

 This package experimentally supports being used on the web with a bit of setup.
 The web version binds to a custom version of sqlite3 compiled to WebAssembly without Emscripten or any JavaScript glue code.

+Please note that stable web support for `package:sqlite3` is restricted to Dart being compiled to JavaScript.
+Support for `dart2wasm` is experimental.
+The API is identical, but the implementation [is severly limited](https://github.com/simolus3/sqlite3.dart/issues/230).

 ### Setup